好色导航

 2. Emergency Procedures

-– Alarm Procedures: Define how and when to activate the fire alarm.
+– Alarm Protocols: Specify when and how to sound the fire alarm.

-– Responsibilities: Assign roles for fire wardens to assist in guiding people to safety.
+Assign fire wardens responsibilities to help direct individuals to safety.

 3. Fire Drills